EDUCATOR PREPARATION INSTITUTE - FAQs

 Is financial aid available?

 There is financial aid available to EPI students including direct loans and scholarships.
 Please apply for your financial aid early on in the application process and check on it regularly.
-Please also reference the financial aid document on our website.
+Please also reference the financial aid document on our website, or call 386-312-4040 for more information.

 What is a Statement of Eligibility?